kevinhikaruevans/old-homeworks/README.md

 # old-homeworks

-This repository contains some old homework solutions that I wrote during my undergrad at WSU.
+This repository contains some old homework solutions that I wrote during my junor & senior year of undergrad at WSU.
 I might import additional homeworks as I find them scattered on my harddrives.

 The stuff in here is mostly: